The Active Aeroelastic Aircraft Testbed – A3TB

-The A3TB is a flying-wing configuration designed as a modular experimental research platform, to demonstrate static and dynamic aeroelastic shape control that targets performance and stability goals.
-The A3TB was designed, built, and tested by Aerospace undergraduate students in their capstone senior year project over three years, with the support of the Lab’s graduate students.
+The A3TB is a flying-wing configuration developed as a modular experimental platform for exploring static and dynamic aeroelastic shape control aimed at improving both performance and stability.
+It was designed, built, and flight-tested over a three-year period by undergraduate aerospace engineering students as part of their senior capstone project, with guidance and support from the lab’s graduate students.

 The A3TB wing (clamped) was tested at the University of Michigan wind tunnel in a study of flutter prediction using different novel techniques and measurement devices.